Bronx

 The first step is understanding what opioids were used, when they were last used, and whether it is clinically safe to start or restart buprenorphine-based treatment.

-The Suboxone family is the main child program in this care option for patients who need repeat follow-up, stabilization, and practical local access.
+The Suboxone program supports repeat follow-up, stabilization, and practical local access.

 Some patients need a short-gap plan to keep treatment moving.
 That still requires assessment, medication history review, and a defined next visit.